Dalejosne/yaOS/README.md

 # OS
-This branch is the stable one
+This branch is the developpement one